michelp/postgres-sqlite/README.md

 Notice how the `DEFAULT` value for the sqlite column in the new table will initialize a new sqlite database into that column.
-All new rows in `customer` will contain a `foo` table if no default overriding value is provided on insert as shown above.
+All new rows in `customer` will contain contain a sqlite database named `data` which in turn contains a sqlite table `user_config`.

-The `sqlite_exec(db, query)` function takes a sqlite database and a query as an argument, executes that query and returns the same database.
+The `sqlite_exec(db, query)` function takes a sqlite database and a query as an argument, executes that query and returns the same database, so this can be used for chaining updates to the same database through multiple calls.

 ## Querying SQLite Objects